 I do not have a recording of the aria, but you can get a sense of the beauty and extraordinary range of my mother’s voice on this recording of O Holy Night from a New York radio broadcast from the 1940’s.
 There is some wavering of the tone due to the warping of the 78 rpm record.
 After playing the recording, just push the back button to return to this page.
-LINK.
+To listen, just click on this LINK.

 Chapter 28 tells of the extraordinary achievements of Maury, a friend of mine, who was in my class at piano tuning school.
 Maury is not his real name.
 In Piano Dance, for most of the people who are not famous, I changed the names to respect their privacy.
 The one exception is Kelly, the piano teacher in Chapter 32.
 He gave me permission to use his actual name.